cafekora/cafekora.github.io/pages/pages-root-folder/index.md

 #
 callforaction:
   url: https://tinyletter.com/feeling-responsive
-  text: Inform me about new updates and features ›
+  text: If you would like **occasional** emails with site news, click here ›
   style: alert
 permalink: /index.html
 #